GuideBlocks-org/.github/profile/README.md

 The best way to start is review one of the existing GuideBlocks in this repo, you will be creating a wrapper around your normal logic for visual elements.

-1. Unbundle the element from your code
+1. (Optional) Unbundle the component in your code that you want to make a GuideBlock.
+You might need a bit of re-factoring
-2. Prepare to take the configuration from JSON data (see the schema)
+2. (Optional) Prepare to take the configuration from JSON data (see the schema)
 3. Integrate the Contextual SDK.
    - [For IOS and Android](https://dashboard.contextu.al/wizard/mobile_wizard)
    - For Web you can try without adding the SDK by using the [Contextual Chrome Extension](https://dashboard.contextu.al/wizard/web_wizard)